 After that first, one-month review, William Bentley held the meeting that changed it all.
 He called it the “Your ass is grass” meeting.

 “Your ass is grass,” William said to open the staff meeting.
 “I’m not going to lie to you, the shit is rolling downhill.
-Our numbers on this machine were so bad last quarter that my manager Mick Oliveri’s ass is on the line, which means my ass is on the line, which means that your ass is grass.
-Every person sitting in this room has their ass on the line.
+Our numbers on this machine were so bad last quarter that my manager Mick Oliveri’s ass is on the line, which means my ass is on the line, which means every person sitting in this room has their ass on the line.
 The numbers are so bad that you’re all on official suspension, as of today, and you have ninety days to make things right.”

 Most of those employees were able to turn things around, some of them didn’t.
-The box corrugator didn’t make it, and William Bentley and Mick Oliveri, were introduced to one of the cruel realities of life in Corporate America: It’s tough to find competent employees.
+The box corrugator didn’t make it, and this introduced William Bentley and Mick Oliveri to one of the cruel realities of life in Corporate America: It’s tough to find competent employees.
 Firing a whole mess of incompetent employees, does not necessarily mean that competent ones will follow.

 “Damn it!
 Johnson” was among the number of new hires found by a team of Human Resources personnel at a hotel Job Fair.
 Damn it!
-Johnson’s actual name was Robert R. Johnson, but when a large crew of employees are hired all at once, the veteran members of the staff have a difficult time keeping track of their names, and they develop nicknames to compensate for that.
+Johnson’s actual name was Robert R. Johnson, but when a company hires a large group of employees all at once, the veteran members of the staff have a difficult time keeping track of their names, and they develop nicknames to compensate for that.
 Among the number of new nicknames given to these new employees, one of the more colorful ones was “Ladies’ man Swenson”.
 Within a month of his hiring, Randy Swenson landed a date with one of the women that most of the veterans had been pining for throughout their tenure at the company.
-Another new employee was named “Chipped Beef Becker”, because the man brought a bagged lunch of chipped beef sandwiches on most days.
+Another new employee went by the name “Chipped Beef Becker”, because the man brought a bagged lunch of chipped beef sandwiches on most days.
 Damn it!
-Johnson was given his nickname, because the only time the veterans heard his name in their headphones was when William Bentley would scream at Robert R. Johnson for yet another screw up.
-The exclamation point was such a point of emphasis for William Bentley that the crew claimed the exclamation point was Damn it!
+Johnson’s nickname was a result of the veteran employees saying that the only time they heard his name in their headphones was when William Bentley would scream at Robert R. Johnson for yet another screw up.
+The exclamation point was such a point of emphasis for William Bentley that the crew claimed the exclamation point was a part of Damn it!
 Johnson’s middle name.

 The words ‘damn it!
-Johnson’ occurred so often that the company temporarily suspended the act of heralding the timespan between incident reports.
+Johnson’ occurred so often that the company suspended the act of heralding the timespan between incident reports.
+They did so on a temporary basis, until the new employees could learn the system.
 Prior to the hiring of the new crew, of which Robert was a key recruit, working one of the toughest machines, the company had a whiteboard listing of the number of days that had occurred since the last incident.
 After the hiring of that crew, they decided not to do it, until the crew could learn the operations better.
-Robert R. Johnson may have been considered the primary reason for this suspension, but he was not considered anything less than a quality employee before entering the box factory.
+Robert R. Johnson may have been the primary reason for this temporary suspension, but no previous employer considered him anything less than a quality employee before the box factory.

 The fact that Robert should’ve continued to avoid manual labor was evident in his first month at the plant.
 Robert, however, wasn’t one to give up easily.
 He told anyone that would ask that working with his hands was in his blood, and that his heritage was such that he would eventually overcome whatever initial obstacles he faced.

 “He was stressed out by his first month,” Mark Norton.
 “But as long as I’ve known Robert, he’s always been the type to get it.
-It’s always taken him a little longer than most, but he always got it.
+It might take him a little longer than most, but he always got it.
 As a person suffering from dyslexia, school wasn’t easy for him.
 As a little guy, sports wasn’t easy for him, but he has always been a slow learner, with a comeback mentality.
 I don’t think the box factory job was any different.
 I think he thought he would eventually get it.”

 In one on ones with William Bentley, Mick Oliveri stated that Robert said all the right things to instill in Oliveri and Bentley the belief that they had made the right choice in hiring him.
-He asked for confidence and patience, and he informed them that they would be rewarded for that when he found a way to turn that corner.
+He asked for confidence and patience, and he informed them that he would reward for that when he found a way to turn that corner.

 As previously stated, William Bentley was a confident and patient supervisor, and he instilled in Robert R. Johnson all the beliefs he had in himself.
 Some, including Mick Oliveri, stated that it was inspiring to watch Bentley take Robert under his wing, and that Bentley saw a lot of himself in Robert, and that he regarded Robert as an apprentice of sorts.